travis-ci/docs-travis-ci-com/user/deployment/catalyze.md

 3. Set up Catalyze as a known host for Travis CI:
     1. List your known hosts by running `cat ~/.ssh/known_hosts`.
-    2. Find and copy the line from known_hosts that includes the git remote found in [Step 1](#remote).
+    2. Find and copy the line from known_hosts that includes the git remote found in [Step 1](#remote){: data-proofer-ignore=""}.
 It'll look something like

        ```
        [git.catalyzeapps.com]:2222 ecdsa-sha2-nistp256 BBBB12abZmKlLXNo...